jtsiomb/shapeblobs/README.md

 Just a silly graphics hack of ever-morphing blobs (metaballs) on your desktop.
 The window shape is updated continuously to match the shape of the blobs.

-It's not a very lightweight effect, and needing to read-back the rendered image from the GPU and set the window shape in real-time doesn't help, so it needs a pretty fast computer to run properly.
-Plus it's not optimized at all, being just a silly hack and all.
-Other than that, it requires OpenGL (obviously), and an X server with support for the Xshape extension.
+It requires OpenGL and an X server with support for the Xshape extension.
 You *don't* need a compositing manager, or anything fancy like that to run this.

 Shapeblobs also runs on ms windows now.